 - handful of bread crumbs (preferably whole wheat or rye)

-Salt a pot of water and start boiling the rutabaga slices.
-Preheat your oven to 400°F.
+Salt a pot of water and start boiling rutabaga slices.
+Preheat oven to 400°F.

-While the rutabagas cook, make a sauce by melting the butter over medium-low heat in a separate pot.
-Whisk in the flour, continuing to whisk until smooth, then whisk in the half-and-half.
-Remove from the heat, add the sugar, cinnamon, salt and pepper, and eggs.
+While rutabagas cook, make sauce by melting butter over medium-low heat in a separate pot.
+Whisk in flour, continuing to whisk until smooth, then whisk in half-and-half.
+Remove from heat, add sugar, cinnamon, salt and pepper, and eggs.
 Stir well.

 FOR THE BEANS:

 - 3 cups simmered black beans or pinto beans, with liquid

 - 1 chipotle in adobo, seeded and minced (optional)